-Life can be unpredictable, especially when Lyme and co-infections are in the picture.
-That's why I developed morning and evening self-care routines that help me stay grounded amidst the occasional chaos.
+Life can be unpredictable, that's why I developed morning and evening self-care routines that help me stay grounded amidst the occasional chaos.

 I made sure it was a routine I could do while traveling to most locations, because it's important to keep some regimen even when you are away.

 1. Wake up at 6am

 It's important to wake up and go to bed at the same time every day.
 I find that 6am is my ideal wake up time.
 It gives me enough time to do the rest of my self-care before I need to be anywhere.
 I don't always make it out of bed at this time, but my goal is to get as close to it as possible.

 Immediately after waking up (and feeding my dog), I sit in my meditation space and meditate.
 I currently meditate for about ten minutes and I'm working up to thirty.

 After I meditate I read my daily affirmations.
 I save a list of them on my phone in Google Keep.
 They are little reminders of where my headspace should be every day even if I get off track.
 Here is a sample of my affirmations:

 "I am in agreement with life and resist nothing."

 "I keep my power for myself and in turn I am a powerhouse for good in this world."